orchetect/OSCKit/Docs/README.md

 The docs generation procedure is mostly automated, but requires a handful of manual procedures that are not yet automated in order to build and publish.

-1. Run the `dev/Scripts/build-docc-cached-preview.sh` command from Terminal from within the repo directory
+1. Run the `build-docc-cached-preview.sh` command from Terminal from within the repo directory

     - If any DocC warnings are shown: